Currently applications will be accepted for review by companies from any country.

 There are 2 Stages in the Application Process.
 Some products will only require Stage 1, others will require Stage 2 as well.
-The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click APPLY NOW
+The process is explained briefly below but if you are a company and you would like more detailed information about our Certification Process please click HOW TO APPLY

 The International Palm Oil Free Certification Accreditation Programme’s (POFCAP's) Certification process has evolved over many years of research and data collection.
-It is extensive and involves thoroughly exploring
+It is extensive and involves thorough exploring.

 We also learnt many years ago that you can’t 'back engineer' a product – which means you can’t simply submit a product for testing in a lab to find out if it contains palm oil or palm oil derivatives.
 Testing is not specific enough to detect the 100’s possibly 1,000's of ingredients made from palm oil.